|

 He even returned to the song format with

-The End Of This Short Road (Deserted Village, 2007), an album that
+The End Of This Short Road (Deserted Village, 2007), a collection

 would have been more appropriate twenty years earlier at the time of